 The next step will provide you with a ton of choices.
 Again, this site goes in-depth as to what each is.
 In my case and for this example, I tried Eurogenes K36 - 36 global populations first, which gives a detailed breakdown.
 Give it about 30 seconds to render and you'll be provided with some results.

-Note that the percentages may not be 100% accurate.
+It's important to note the percentages here may not be 100% accurate.
 It's even stated on the project's site not to take the percentages too literally.
 For instance, my 16% Iberian result doesn't mean this was in recent history.
-This specific test focuses on a deeper ancestry than AncestryDNA; it detects where your family migrated from throughout history.
+This specific test focuses on a deeper ancestry than AncestryDNA; it detects where your family migrated from throughout a bigger time period.
 Pretty neat!

 Here are the results for the K13 test, which is supposed to "hit the spot" for most Europeans.

 I'm happy I found GedMatch.com and didn't just settle for my AncestryDNA results.
 GedMatch digs way deeper into ancient history and can also help you dig deeper into the past.